-On July 13, 2016, Quebecor established a DSU plan and a performance shares unit ("PSU") plan for its employees and those of its subsidiaries.
+On July 13, 2016, Quebecor established a DSU plan and a PSU plan for its employees and those of its subsidiaries.
 Both plans are based on Quebecor Class B shares.
 The DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or termination of employment, as the case may be.
 The PSUs vest over three years and will be redeemed for cash at the end of this period subject to the achievement of financial targets.
 DSUs and PSUs entitle the holders to receive additional units when dividends are paid on Quebecor Class B shares.
-As of December 31, 2020, an aggregate total of 63,990 DSUs and of no PSUs granted to officers of Videotron remain outstanding.
+As of December 31, 2019, an aggregate total of 62,421 DSUs and of 48,840 PSUs granted to officers of Videotron remain outstanding.